jcu-eresearch/matrix-helpers/docs/endpoints.md

 The URLs might change based upon the configuration located in `core/include/system_config.inc`.

+For information about any potential new URLs, consult the `clean_url()` function in `core/include/general.inc`; that function lists out all potential Matrix URLs in one easy-to-grep location.

 * `/_admin` for administrative UI access.
 On the JCU site, hit this URL when logged out to be prompted for a standard Matrix login form.
 Need Admin permission and must be a Backend User to access this.